willfarrell/docker-autoheal/README.md

 # docker-autoheal

 Monitor and restart unhealthy docker containers.
+This functionality was propose to be included with the addition of `HEALTHCHECH`, however didn't make the cut.
+This container is a stand-in till there is native support for `--exit-on-unhealthy` https://github.com/docker/docker/pull/22719.

 ## Supported tags and Dockerfile links
 - [`latest` (*Dockerfile*)](https://github.com/willfarrell/docker-autoheal/blob/master/Dockerfile)